Baby Stiffens Legs When Changing Diaper | Any Reason for Concern?

 • Make noises and play with your baby while you change their diaper.
 Blow tummy raspberries, tickle, and play.

-• Have the clean diaper ready to go under the dirty one in order to make the change quick and seamless.
+• Have the clean diaper ready to go under the dirty one in order to make the change quick and seamless (unless you’re dealing with a diaper blowout).

 Other Times Your Baby May Stiffen Legs and Arms